luissimon/g16SI/README.md

 -incl_pict: if it included, a picture of the structure, rendered by pymol, will be added.

+-pml_file [file]: a file with pymol settings used for rendering the images.

 -pict_res_x [int] and -pict_res_y [int]: number of pixels in the x and y dimensions of the rendered images.
 Defaults  are 800 points for both.

 -pict_size [int]: size (in cm) of the picture included in the .doc file.
 Default is 7cm, which is good for 2-column documents.